CopernicusCodeCrafters/main/README.md

     On the other hand an AWS-IPv4 adress is necessary if you deploy it on an AWS instance.
 3. docker-compose up --build

-4. Enter your AWS adress or "localhost" in the browser to connect to the backend.
+4. Enter your AWS adress in the adress field to connect to the backend.

 ## Demo and Tutorial
+There is a built machine learning ( random forest) model called "DemoCCC2024"